Ski Gear Review 4FRNT,TECNICA,MARKER | Taiyo Nakanishi

 ●Review

-Handling: They are easy to handle considering their width and length, and you can ski at high speeds even in tight tree runs without any problems.
+Handling: Despite their width and length, they are easy to handle, and you can ski at high speeds even in tight tree runs without any problems.

-Ride: The skis run smoothly even in deep powder without slowing down.
+Riding feel: The skis glide smoothly through deep powder without slowing down.

 Weight: Considering their length and width, I think they are light skis.